 These days, printers come in all different price ranges, but if you're on the hunt for something more affordable, it can still be a little challenging to find the best printer on a budget.
-However, you don't need to break the bank to find good performing printers at a reasonable price.
+However, you don't need to break the bank to find good-performing printers at a reasonable price.
 Although printers often go on sale, we've chosen printers that have a low Recommended Retail Price (RRP) rather than a low sale price so that even when there isn't a discount available, they remain very affordable picks.

-We've tested over 70 printers, and below are our recommendations for the best cheap printers you can buy.
+We've tested over 85 printers, and below are our recommendations for the best cheap printers you can buy.
 You can also check out our recommendations for the best printers with cheap ink, the best wireless printers, and the best home printers.

 Although its page yield isn't very high, the cost of the ink is relatively affordable, which results in a low cost-per-print.
 The cartridges are also available in a higher yield version, which should last you longer, although we haven't tested them.
 It has fantastic connectivity options, including via Ethernet, USB, Bluetooth, Wi-Fi, AirPrint, and Mopria Print, as well as directly from an SD card.
 It's also compatible with the Canon PRINT Inkjet/SELPHY app, from where you can print, scan, copy, and perform maintenance tasks on your phone.

 Feb 05, 2021: Updated text for clarity and structure, no changes in product picks.

-09/02/2020: Moved the Canon PIXMA MG3620 as an alternative to the best Cheap Printer, made the Canon PIXMA TR7520 the Best Cheap Printer.
-Moved Canon PIXMA TS5320 to Notable Mentions and bumped the HP DeskJet 3755 to Best Cheap Photo.
+Sep 02, 2020: Moved the Canon PIXMA MG3620 as an alternative to the 'Best Cheap Printer', made the Canon PIXMA TR7520 the 'Best Cheap Printer'.
+Moved Canon PIXMA TS5320 to Notable Mentions and bumped the HP DeskJet 3755 to 'Best Cheap Photo'.
 Added Brother HL-L2370DW, Brother HL-L2390DW, and Canon PIXMA TR8520 as picks.

 Our recommendations above are what we think are currently the best cheap printers for most people.
 We factor in the price, feedback from our visitors, and availability.